 Here are some of the ways we do this:

 Aloha 'aina means to love and respect the land, to take responsibility and claim stewardship for it.
 Whether we're backpacking, surfing, SUP-ing, or hiking, wherever we go we give back in some way.
 By practicing Leave No Trace principles to spending time in service, students further their connection to the land and sea by caring for this place.
 We offer weekend trips throughout the school year.

 Wilderness Medicine Training

-Renee Jenkinson brings a deep love and connection to Hawaii and many years of experience teaching and guiding youth and adults in indoor and outdoor classrooms.
-Renee grew up in Hawai'i, Oregon, and California and loves ocean adventures, learning about people, drawing, storytelling, and talking story under the stars.
+Renee Jenkinson '98 brings a deep love and connection to Hawaii and many years of experience teaching and guiding youth and adults in indoor and outdoor classrooms.
+Renee's taught and guided groups from middle schoolers through graduate students, from Antarctic scientists to special forces in Hawai'i, Alaska, Scandinavia, Japan, Mexico, India, across the western states.